Richard Walter Zisk

 Richie Zisk hit 207 home runs in a 13-year career.

-Zisk was born in Brooklyn, NY and was drafted by the Pittsburgh Pirates at the age of 18 in 1967.
+Zisk was born in Brooklyn, NY and drafted by the Pittsburgh Pirates at the age of 18 in the 1967 amateur draft.
 Richie's family moved to New Jersey as a youngster, and he graduated from Parsippany High School, a town which several years later produced another Pirate, Joe Orsulak.
-He attended Seton Hall University in New Jersey close to New York City, but he was already playing pro ball in 1967.
+He attended Seton Hall University in New Jersey, close to New York City, but he was already playing pro ball in 1967.

-Richie moved up one notch of the minor league ladder each year from 1967 to 1971, showing power every step of the way, and winning 3 minor league home run championships, until he hit the bigs for 7 games in 1971.
-It was a year when the Pirates won the World Series, but Zisk did not appear in the Series.
+Richie moved up one notch of the minor league ladder each year from 1967 to 1971, showing power every step of the way, and winning three minor league home run championships, until he hit the big leagues for 7 games in 1971.
+It was a year when the Pirates won the World Series, but Zisk did not appear in the postseason.

 Traded to the Seattle Mariners in an eleven-player deal, he finished out his career in three seasons with them.
 He did well in the strike-shortened 1981 season, hitting .311 with 16 home runs, and in 1982 he hit 21 home runs batting .292.
 He was named Comeback Player of the Year in 1981, even though he had hit well the previous year, and his rise in batting average was largely a function of having moved to a better hitting park.
-By then he was largely a designated hitter and when he fell off in 1983 to .242 at the age of 34, because of various injuries, he was done.
+By then, he was largely a designated hitter -- in fact he never played defensively for the M's -- and when he fell off in 1983 to .242 at the age of 34, because of various injuries, he was done.
+After not playing at all in 1984, the team released him on January 16, 1985, though they continued to pay him through 1987 to fulfill the 10-year contract he had signed prior to the 1978 season with the Rangers.

 The most similar player to Zisk, according to similarity scores, is a surprise - Sid Gordon.
 Other players that are listed among the ten most similar, in terms of career performance, include Bill Skowron, Pedro Guerrero, Kevin McReynolds, Rondell White, and Jackie Jensen.